GIVT: Generative Infinite-Vocabulary Transformers: Results

 \subsection{Panoptic segmentation and depth estimation}

 Table~\ref{tab:coco-panoptic} compares the performance of a GIVT-based UViM variant with a VQ-VAE-based baseline (both without encoder/decoder context) on COCO Panoptic 2017~\cite{kirillov2019panoptic} and NYU Depth v2~\cite{silberman2012indoor}.
-We report the panoptic quality metric (PQ)~\cite{kirillov2019panoptic} and RMSE, respectively, and find that our GIVT-based model outperforms the baseline by a small margin in panoptic segmentation and performs slightly worse in depth estimation.
+We report the panoptic quality metric (PQ)~\cite{kirillov2019panoptic} and RMSE, respectively, and find that our GIVT-based model outperforms the baseline in panoptic segmentation and performs slightly worse in depth estimation.
 In App.~\ref{sec:app:samples} we show visual results.